Social media profiles are bad for most scientists-title

 8. I was hoping to come across this subject matter and I am glad to have found this article.
 I always wondered what people would think of me given my Facebook presence because it is a very serious profile with religious, political, cultural, social, economic articles, videos, comments and I avoid making online friends, posting my pictures and anything personal because I always thought it might be bad for my professional life.
 Also I travel to and work in countries where they don’t have the kind of liberties where you can speak your mind and if I do I could get into legal trouble so I try to be very private and professional online.
 I really appreciate this article for addressing a very important subject matter in our day and age.

-9. This is the second dubious article written by this person.
-I’m in the middle of job hunting as my PhD is over and I had come to the conclusion that the reason why I don’t have a job is because of my presence on social media.
+9. I’m in the middle of job hunting as my PhD is over and I had come to the conclusion that the reason why I don’t have a job is because of my presence on social media.

 Let’s call things with their name, if you don’t hire a person because of their presence on social media you’re actively discriminating them because of their opinions.